 We will pay NeXt Asset Management a fee for its services under the Investment Advisory Agreement consisting of two components - a base management fee and an incentive fee.
 The base management fee is calculated at an annual rate of 2.00% of our gross assets, which includes any borrowings for investment purposes.
-The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement) in an amount equal to 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
+The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Advisory Agreement, as of the termination date), commencing on December 31, 2011, and will equal the lesser of (i) 20% of our realized capital gains during such calendar year, if any, calculated on an investment-by-investment basis, subject to a non-compounded preferred return, or "hurdle," and a "catch-up" feature, and (ii) 20% of our realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees.
 See "Investment Advisory Agreement."
-Although we will not incur debt or use leverage during the first 12 months following completion of this offering, because our management fee is based on our gross assets, including borrowings for investment purposes, rather than our net assets, there may an incentive for our investment adviser to utilize leverage in the future.
+Although we will not incur debt or use leverage during the first 12 months following completion of this offering, because our management fee is based on our gross assets, including issuances of preferred stock and borrowings for investment purposes, rather than our net assets, there may an incentive for our investment adviser to utilize leverage in the future.
 We will be required, however, to obtain the approval of our board of directors before we incur any future indebtedness.